HilariousDeathArtist/DCSSConfigFile/README.md

 * Prompts when dangerous or unique monsters come into view or use very dangerous abilities

 ## Interface
-Changes include easy butchering, hp/mp text coloring, smaller force-more messages, and changes the turn display to player turns
+Changes include easy butchering, hp/mp text coloring, smaller force-more messages, opens skill menu on turn 1, and changes the turn display to player turns

 ## Message coloring
 A huge overhaul of message text colors based on message contents